Decades of research have demonstrated with overwhelming evidence that Lyme disease is easily cured with generic antibiotics, even in late stage.

 The new guidelines by the Infectious Diseases Society of America, American Academy of Neurology, and American College of Rheumatology are consistent with recommendations from medical and scientific organizations around the world.

 Experts around the world acknowledge the overwhelming evidence against long-term antibiotics for Lyme disease.
 Therefore, such treatments can be considered quackery.
-This is especially true for those who never had Lyme disease in the first place, as is true for most victims who receive a “chronic Lyme” diagnosis.
+This is especially true for those who never had Lyme disease in the first place, as is apparent with most victims who receive a “chronic Lyme” diagnosis.

 More than placebo?